collocations.org

 The pilot could just make out the runway landing lights.

-VERB + LIGHT
+VERB + light

-put on, switch on, turn on | have on
+flick on, flip on (AmE), put on, switch on, turn on

 Some cars already had their lights on.